szm5707/Question-Classification/README.md

 # Question-Classification
-Question Classification on the TREC dataset using HuggingFace's pre-trained DistilBert model.
+Question Classification on the TREC dataset using HuggingFace's pre-trained DistilBert model (fine-tuned on TREC).

 Python = 3.7.6